prajwalnoob672/instant_AId/README.md

 This app supports multiple user roles, each with specific permissions and capabilities:

 ###  Admin
-- Full control over users, incidents, products, and registrations.
+- Full control over users, incidents, products and registrations.
-- Can assign technicians, register customers or technicians on behalf, and manage all data.
+- Can assign technicians, register customers or technicians on behalf and manage all data.

 **Example: Create New Product**
 ```http